cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.8.1v1
 A DLP solution SHALL be used.
 The selected DLP solution SHOULD offer services comparable to the native DLP solution offered by Microsoft.
 - _Rationale:_ Users may inadvertently disclose sensitive information to unauthorized individuals.
-A capable DLP solution should to detect the presence of sensitive information in Exchange Online and block access to authorized entities.
+A capable DLP solution should detect the presence of sensitive information in Exchange Online and block access to authorized entities.
 - _Last modified:_ June 2023

 #### MS.EXO.8.2v1